The fullness conjectures for products of elliptic curves

+Here are some comments on this statement.
+The assumption that $k$ be large is made to be able to use \eqref{eq8}.
+Note that the conclusion of Theorem \ref{t1} implies \ref{wh1}, \ref{t1A} and \ref{t1B}, because the groups $G_H(E_i)$ are connected by \cite[Ex.
+1]{clmot} and $\LMot[X]$ is semi-simple.
+So the only ``mysterious'' condition is \ref{t1C}; its relevance will appear when we apply Kolchin's theorem below (Case (II) in 2)).

+\begin{proof} Our strategy is to prove Condition (iv) of Proposition \ref{p3.1} by the method of Proposition \ref{p3.2}, i.e. to prove item (2) of this proposition.
+Thus there are two steps:

-Note that $t_{E_i}$ factors through $\det:\GL(H^1(E_i))\to \G_m$ for all $i$.
-The reductive subgroups of $\GL_2$ which map surjectively to $\G_m$ by the determinant are $\GL_2$, $\G_m$ (its centre), maximal tori and the normalisers of maximal tori.
-These subgroups are distinguished by the $K$-subalgebra they generate in $\End_K H(E_i)$, except for the pair of $\GL_2$ and the normaliser of a maximal torus.
-Thus \eqref{eq3} proves (a) except when $E_i$ has no complex multiplication, in which case we are saved by \ref{wh1}.
+1) $X$ is a single elliptic curve.
+Note that the Tate character $t_X$ factors through $\det:\GL(H^1(X))\to \G_m$.
+The group $G_H(X)$ is connected reductive by \cite[Ex.
+1]{clmot}, and so is $G_\omega(E)$ by \ref{wh1} and \ref{t1A}.
+The connected reductive subgroups $G$ of $\GL_2$ which map surjectively to $\G_m$ by the determinant are $\GL_2$, $\G_m$ (its centre) and maximal tori.
+These subgroups are distinguished by the $\bar K$-algebras $\bar KG$, and we conclude by Proposition \ref{p3.3}.